-How come?
-Your address, phone number, office hours, parking information, staff names, etc—logistical details like these don’t require an action-oriented landing page.
-Very few, if any, visitors to your landing pages will be looking for this information (they’ll be looking for more information on the content or offer you were promoting).
+Your address, phone number, office hours, parking information, staff names, and other logistical details don’t require an action-oriented landing page.
+Very few, if any, visitors to your landing pages will look for this information (they’ll be looking for more information on the content or offer you were promoting).

-Basic business information is something that customers will actively search for via Google or their favorite search engine.
-So it should always be on your website and easy to find.
+Basic business information is something that customers will actively search for via a search engine.
+This makes it much more suitable for your homepage.

-Still, consider adding an opt-in opportunity to your homepage alongside basic details like this—it can provide you an incremental but steady source of new leads.
+Still, consider adding an opt-in opportunity to your homepage alongside basic details like this—this provides you with an incremental but steady source of new leads.

 3 – When you’re filling in the “website” field on social media profiles (or anywhere else)